Champions League final: Real Madrid 3-1 Liverpool

 Di man wey plenti Liverpool fans take get hope, Mo Salah bin wound for first half so e no fit play di match finish.

-For Liverpool manager Jurgen Klopp, na disappointment again - e lose im third final match back to back since im become oga for Anfield, upon say dem beat im club even for di League Cup and Europa League finals of 2016.
+For Liverpool manager Jurgen Klopp, na disappointment again - e lose im third final match back to back since im become oga for Anfield, On top say dem beat im club even for di League Cup and Europa League finals of 2016.